-Figure S1
+Figure A

-Supplementary Figure S1.
-Overview of the two-step quantitative multiplex nested-MSP (QM-MSP).
+Supplementary Figure A. Overview of the two-step quantitative multiplex nested-MSP (QM-MSP).
 Schematic representation of the localization of the methylation independent (MI_F and MI_R), methylation specific (M_F and M_R) and unmethylation specific (U_F and U_R) PCR primers at the APC locus, locating at Chromosome 5: 112,707,498-112,846,239 forward strand (CpG -12 at 112,706,668) (A).
 The other loci are shown in (B).
 The location of these genes and the first indicated CpG on the scheme is as follow: GSTP1, Chromosome 11: 67,583,595-67,586,660 forward strand, CpG at 67,583,792; RARB, Chromosome 3: 25,174,332-25,597,932 forward strand, CpG at 25,427,980; CCND2, Chromosome 12: 4,273,772-4,305,350 forward strand, CpG at 4,272,601; PTGS2, Chromosome 1: 186,671,791-186,680,427 reverse strand, CpG at 186,680,756.
 CpG is indicated by a vertical line.
 The drawing is on scale between the first and last indicated CpG.
 (A) APC PCR products encompassing the studied CpG island were amplified and cloned from LNCaP and human whole blood DNA.
 The results from bisulphite sequencing of 4 randomly selected clones are shown under the CpG map.
 White and black lolly-pops represent unmethylated and methylated CpG dinucleotide, respectively.
 (C) A schematic representation of the two-step QM-MSP analysis.
 TSS, transcriptional start site.

-Figure S2
+Figure B

-Supplementary Figure S2.
-Validation of the quantitative Methylation specific (qMSP) and unmethylation specific (qUSP) PCR for the APC gene.
+Supplementary Figure B. Validation of the quantitative Methylation specific (qMSP) and unmethylation specific (qUSP) PCR for the APC gene.
 (A-B) qMSP (A) and qUSP (B) reactions were performed using both plasmids with the corresponding fully methylated (M) or unmethylated (U) bisulphite-converted DNA as a template for the amplification.
 PCR cycles plotted against the fluorescence intensity of the PCR product (left panel) and melting curve analysis (right panel) are shown.
 (C) The correlation coefficient (R2) of the standard curves of the qMSP (left panel) and qUSP (right panel) reactions showed linearity (0.99) over the range of the serial dilutions of pM and pU plasmids (3 x 103-107 copies per reaction), respectively.
 The same approach was used to validate the methylation of the other marker genes (not shown).

-Figure S3
+Figure C

-Supplementary Figure S3.
-Scatter plots of the correlation between the methylation of GSTP1 and APC (A), PTGS2 (B) or CCND2 (C) in PCa1 (left panel) and PCa2 (right panel).
+Supplementary Figure C. Scatter plots of the correlation between the methylation of GSTP1 and APC (A), PTGS2 (B) or CCND2 (C) in PCa1 (left panel) and PCa2 (right panel).

-Figure S4
+Figure D

-Supplementary Figure S4.
-Color-coded representation of DNA methylation in tumors from the combined PCa1 + PCa2 cohort (n=217).
+Supplementary Figure D. Color-coded representation of DNA methylation in tumors from the combined PCa1 + PCa2 cohort (n=217).
 The patients were ranked according to their GSTP1 (A), APC (B), RARB (C), PTGS2 (D) or CCND2 (E) methylation values.
 The % of the other 4 markers is also shown.
 Grey boxes indicate missing values.

-Figure S5
+Figure E

-Supplementary Figure S5.
-Schematic representation of further risk-stratification of high-risk prostate cancer patients based upon the GSTP1 methylation level.
+Supplementary Figure E. Schematic representation of further risk-stratification of high-risk prostate cancer patients based upon the GSTP1 methylation level.
 LM, GSTP11 methylation <15%; MM, GSTP1 methylation 15%-50%; HM, GSTP1 methylation >50%.

 Supplementary Tables